 In the event of an emergency requiring immediate campus-wide precautions, emergency notifications, timely warnings, and evacuation actions, the GCSOM Public Safety Department is authorized to activate the emergency alert notification system.
 Immediately prior to activation, Public Safety Officers may be dispatched to the scene and a 911 call will be made to trigger a response from the appropriate first responder.
 GCSOM will utilize the Blackboard Connect and the VOLO system for emergency notification.
-GCSOM is in the process of switching to the Geisinger provider (VOLO) for emergency broadcasts.
 VOLO and Blackboard Connect will run concurrently.
 For Blackboard Connect students or employees who need to register or make changes to pre-established accounts go to GCSOM Connections - Home (sharepoint.com) and log onto the portal.
 Go to portal apps and links and then click on E. Then click on Emergency Notification and enter your information into the emergency notification system.
 Once an emergency has been reported to Public Safety and it is confirmed by the Public Safety Manager, the Director of Facilities & Public Safety is responsible for sending the warning message out.